manufy/docker-golang-http-server/README.md

 golang http server

-This project servers as scaffold to buid a dockerimage running any frontend project (vue, angular, react, svelte ...) and serve it into a running docker container.
+This project serves as scaffold to buid a dockerimage running any frontend project (vue, angular, react, svelte ...) and serve it into a running docker container.

+# Prerequisites

+    Docker and go installed
 # Objectives

 This is a golang server for use in frontend projects.
 I will serve the dist directory using gin gonic library for goland in a docker container, ready to be deployed to a production environment.
 ## Golang project initializacion (only needed on blank project, not required if downloaded from repo)

+1. Execute init_go_server.sh

-First, download libraries, and assure that no go.mod and go.sum files exist at root level.
+This script will serve thedownload libraries, and assure that no go.mod and go.sum files exist at root level.

     go mod init mfy/server -> init golang server project go get -u github.com/gin-gonic/gin -> get gin libraries used to serve http